 We then drive over the bridge and then underneath it when you really appreciate its beauty and scale.

 From Millau we drive into the stunning Gorges de Tarn, see photos below:

-Our hotel, the Chateau de la Caze, located between La Malene and St Enimie, is a stunning 16th-century fortified chateau on the banks of the river Tarn in the gorge itself, (see photos below ).
+Our hotel is based on the banks of the river Tarn in the gorge itself, see photos below.

-We continue along the stunning Gorges du Tarn to Florac and continue on scenic roads drive through Uzes to Pont du Gard, our coffee stop, where we visit the stunning Roman bridge which, in contrast to the Millau bridge, is almost 2,000 years old,( see photo below).
+We continue along the stunning Gorges du Tarn to St. Enimie, one of France's most beautiful villages, where we enjoy morning coffee. then continue through the gorge to Florac.
+We then continue on scenic roads through Uzes to Pont du Gard, our lunch stop, where we visit the stunning Roman bridge which, in contrast to the Millau bridge, is almost 2,000 years old,( see photo below).

 We then continue east into Provence where we drive through the Luberon, an area made famous by Peter Mayle in his best seller "A year in Provence" (see photos below)

 We then continue east through the Luberon into Provence's Var region to our hotel in Moissac Bellevue, a charming hilltop village near Aups a few miles south of the Gorges du Verdon, France's grand canyon.

 ( participants on our 5 day tour join us tonight in our hotel)